OogieM/LambTrackerMobile/README.md

 First module that is working is ConvertToEID which allows the look up of a sheep based on official US federal or farm tags, adding and removing tags and adding an electronic tag.

-Second module that is in works is EvaluateSheep to do customized evaluations of a sheep flock including scoring traits, weights and scrotal circumference and other measured characteristics.
-I am working to add some user defined scored traits where the options are specified by the user.
+Second module that was finished is EvaluateSheep to do customized evaluations of a sheep flock including scoring traits, weights and scrotal circumference and other measured characteristics.

-LookUpSheep is in process, it works for an EID tag but is failing to look up sheep based on other identification types right now.

-Pieces that are mostly working but have some issues include reading alerts for sheep for items like send to butcher, which ram to put the ewe to and so on.
-We are using these alerts now as we sort and separate the flock into keep, sell, breed and slaughter groups.
+LookUpSheep is now working but only find the first sheep if there are duplicate tags.

+Sheep Managment handles toe trimming, wormer and vaccines but needs work for other typical management additions.

+Lambing and it's companion activity AddLamb is done, ready to test with lambing ewes in another few days.

+Alerts and notes are done as are all the breeding records needed to make the lambing module work properly.

+Development will be slow for the next month or so as we lamb out the flock.
+I'll probably only be doing bug fixes as we uncover isues during lambing.

 System is based on an SQLite database for all flock data.